ingridgeo/PracticeTest/README.md

    ```
    mvn clean install
    ```
-4. Run unit tests that you can find them in ./src/tests dedicated space
+4. Run runners tests that you can find them in ./src/tests dedicated space
    ```
    mvn test
    ```